R4z1xx/windows-populator/README.md

 4. The tool will automatically generate random files and directories in the user directories under C:\Users\\\<user>.

 #### Using the Python script :
-1. Install Python 3.x, if not already installed.
+1. Install Python 3.6 or superior, if not already installed.
 2. Clone the Windows Populator repository.
-3. Run the script : `python windows_populator.py`
+3. Run the script : `python3 windows_populator.py`
 4. The tool will automatically generate random files and directories in the user directories under C:\Users\\\<user>.

 # License